hyperledgerkochi/KochiOrgBook/docs/gf_info/master_doc.md

 ##### 2.10.2 Pairwise Pseudonyms by Default

-Agents using the KOBPIU Protocol **(Check again)** shall default to assigning Pairwise Pseudonyms, Pairwise Public Keys, and, when necessary, Pairwise Service Endpoints whenever forming a Connection unless specifically directed otherwise by an Identity Owner.
+Agents using the KOBPIU Protocol  shall default to assigning Pairwise Pseudonyms, Pairwise Public Keys, and, when necessary, Pairwise Service Endpoints whenever forming a Connection unless specifically directed otherwise by an Identity Owner.

 ##### 2.10.3 Selective Disclosure by Default

-Issuers, Holders, and Verifiers using the KOBPIU Protocol **(Check again)** shall default to issuing, holding, and accepting Credentials that support Zero-Knowledge Proofs and privacy-respecting Revocation Registries by default.
+Issuers, Holders, and Verifiers using the KOBPIU Protocol  shall default to issuing, holding, and accepting Credentials that support Zero-Knowledge Proofs and privacy-respecting Revocation Registries by default.

 ##### 2.10.4 Governance Framework Disclosure by Default